ktmeaton/NCBImeta/README.md

 ## Installation

-There are three installation options for NCBImeta:
+There are four installation options for NCBImeta:

 ### 1. Conda\*